alexmiller63/SNAP/kennedy-letter.md

 ---

+# Removed From Distribution

+## Alyssa — Step Up

+**Status:** DO NOT INCLUDE.

+Her connection is peripheral to the policy and legal question, and there is no reason to draw her into broad governmental correspondence.

+---

+## Phil Hernandez

+**Status:** DO NOT INCLUDE.

+Although he has a factual connection to the room-and-board arrangement, including him could unnecessarily draw attention to the SNAP circumstances of other residents and does not materially advance the policy purpose of this correspondence.

+---

 # Distribution Research Status

-**Approximate completion at this checkpoint: 50%.**
+**Approximate completion at this checkpoint: 75%.**

 Still to complete:

-- federal SNAP/FNA leadership and electronic routes;
+- appropriate electronic route to Secretary Kennedy's Executive Secretariat;

+- appropriate electronic route to Secretary Rollins;

-- USDA Western Regional SNAP leadership;
+- individual USDA Western Regional SNAP and civil-rights contacts;

-- USDA civil-rights contacts;

-- DOJ Disability Rights Section;
+- DOJ Disability Rights Section electronic correspondence route;

-- HHS civil-rights contacts;
+- final HHS civil-rights contact verification;

-- additional California CalFresh leadership;
+- additional California CalFresh leadership where warranted;

-- additional San Bernardino County officials;
+- additional San Bernardino County leadership where warranted;

-- correct San Bernardino County supervisor;
+- claimant's correct San Bernardino County supervisor;

+- final district/contact verification for Pete Aguilar;

+- final constituent-contact routes for Alex Padilla and Adam Schiff;

+- final electronic contact information for James C. Ramos;

-- complete contact information for elected representatives;
+- final electronic contact information for Eloise Gómez Reyes;

 - relevant congressional committee leadership;

 - Jesus Garcia's professional contact route;

-- Phil Hernandez's contact information from the existing notice;

-- final verification of every email address;
+- final verification of every electronic address;

 - removal of duplicates;

-- final determination of who belongs in the electronic CC field versus the body-only distribution list.
+- final decision regarding body-only recipients versus electronic CC recipients.

 ---